-

 Target Altitude

 Pick a safe altitude.
-Fly at least 1,500 above ground level (AGL) to allow room for recovery in case you stall the aircraft.
+Fly at least 1,500 feet above ground level (AGL) to allow room for recovery in case you stall the aircraft.
 For a greater margin of safety, select an altitude that leaves you 1,500 feet AGL after recovery from a stall.

 Inexperienced pilots may drop up to 200 feet in a single stall.
 Plus, botched stall recoveries can put you into a secondary stall.